olga-od-ua/the-gift-of-the-gab/README.md

 5. I am Peter from Germany.
 I am moving to Dublin, Ireland, to work for one of the biggest hotel chains as an Assistant Front Desk Manager and I would like to improve my English for that purpose.
 (Hospitality English course)

 	a.
 Upon landing on the Home Page Peter can click on the brick-like button Hospitality English which is the most likely one to get his attention.
 From there Peter will be redirected to the Course Info page, more specifically, to the Hospitality English card.
-From there Peter can hit the Learn More button or go straight to Book button which will prompt her to complete her booking by contacting the school.
+From there Peter can hit the Learn More button or go straight to Book button which will prompt her to complete his booking by contacting the school.

 6. I am Sandra from Croatia who wants to move to Ireland next year and find a job in sales but I need to improve my English.
 (Business course)